 Tourism is recognized as one of the growth industries in North Carolina.
-The ECC region is blessed with many natural resources that are attractive to tourists and others seeking outdoor recreational opportunities.
-Eco-tourism, agro-tourism, and historic / cultural / heritage tourism all present opportunities for the region.
-In particular, the crystal coast region in Carteret County is considered by many to have some of the finest beaches and water quality in the State of North Carolina, thereby attracting hundreds of thousands of visitors annually.
-Towns such as Beaufort and Morehead City offer lots of amenities world class fishing and site seeing and a very favorable climate that brings people to the region throughout the year.
+The Region is blessed with many natural resources that are attractive to tourists and others seeking outdoor recreational opportunities.
+Traditional tourism, eco-tourism, agro-tourism, and historic / cultural / heritage tourism all present economic growth opportunities for the Region.
+In particular, the Carteret County, known as the "Crystal Coast," is considered by many to have some of the finest beaches and water quality in the State of North Carolina, thereby attracting hundreds of thousands of visitors annually.
+Carteret County municipalities, including Beaufort, Morehead City and the beach communities of Atlantic Beach, Pine Knoll Shores, Indian Beach and Emerald Isle, offer world-class fishing, numerous sightseeing amenities and attractions and a very favorable climate that brings people to the Region throughout the year.